 Color Conversion: Colors should be defined as either spot or CMYK (4-Color Process).
 All spot colors will be matched to the Pantone® COATED color guide.
 Converting spot or RGB colors to CMYK will change the appearance of the color, sometimes dramatically.

-Special Inks – Offset Lithography: COATED Pantone® (PMS) colors are stocked.
-Specialty ink colors PMS 871 Gold, 876 Copper, and 877 Silver are also stocked.
-Special order inks, such as metallic and fluorescent, are available for $45/v per color.
+Special Inks – Offset Lithography: 4-Color Process conversions for spot colors are used.
 Ink is matched to COATED Pantone® colors but ink color is not guaranteed to be an exact match.
 When color matching is critical, always order a production proof.